zoneclx/studio/RECREATION_GUIDE.md

 # Prompt to Recreate the Monochrome AI Website Builder

 Hello!
-I'd like you to build a complete web application called 'Monochrome AI'.
+I'd like you to build a complete web application called 'Byte AI'.
 It's a Next.js application that allows users to generate websites from a single text prompt.

 **1. Technology Stack:**
 *   **Framework:** Next.js with the App Router.